vinayak120202/vinayak120202/README.md

 - Graphics designing

 # Interests
-- Exploring new technologies Associated with JAVA
+- Exploring new technologies associated with Native field
 - Researching on innovative projects that solve real-world problems

 # Let's Connect
 - [LinkedIn](https://www.linkedin.com/in/vinayak0202)

-Feel Free to contact me which will be beneficial for both for us!
+Feel Free to contact me which will be beneficial for both of us!